How to Create Network Documentation?

 Today, businesses all over the world are largely aided by technology to become better and stronger.
-Technology helps them get to point A (current situation) from point B(desired position).
+Technology helps them get from point A (current situation) to point B (desired position).
 Every business has an extensive network infrastructure and wants to have a complete grasp over their IT estate.
 Once they understand what they have at their disposal, it is largely all about strategising to reach the promised land.
 Here, network documentation is the tool of choice.

 What Is Network Documentation?

 Network documentation is a type of specialised technical documentation.
 It is the practice of keeping records relating to the networks of computers that the customer is using.
 This documentation gives a glimpse to the administrators about the look of the network, its performance and where to troubleshoot when issues arise.
 Complete network documentation, along with a comprehensive network diagram, will help you reach your intended goals.

 There are many benefits of network documentation, especially for service providers:

 - It allows for efficient handling of issues when they arise.

 - It also points out those areas of the client network that require upgrading.

 - It will become your best defense if ever a client files a network-related complaint against you.

 Your network documentation checklist is also proof that you follow the best practices of the industry to the best of your capability.